nicholasgower/PlanetsLib/README.md

 | Space Platforms | 268K        |
 | Default         | 288K        |

-These values are intentionally spaced to allow modded planets to fit between them.
+These values are spaced to allow modded planets to fit between them.